Isle of Wight Guru

 biCycle-friendly accommodation on the Isle of Wight

-This is certainly not an exhaustive list, but I've dug out a few Isle of Wight places to stay which describe themselves as being cycling-friendly, which generally means you won't have to leave your £5000 bike chained up to a lamp-post overnight.
+This is certainly not an exhaustive list, but I've dug out a few Isle of Wight places to stay that describe themselves as being cycling-friendly, which generally means you won't have to leave your £5000 bike chained up to a lamp-post overnight.
 Some options include:

 • The Clifton in Shanklin is a guest house with sea views and 4.5/5 review scores.
 It has 'safe storage for bikes' according to a couple of reviewers.
+The Clifton was 'Commended' at a South East tourism in 2022/2023 called the Beautiful South Awards.

 • Luccombe Hall Country House Hotel in Shanklin has 'secure under cover bicycle storage' according to their website.
 It scores 4/5 from reviewers.